charuka-raja/charuka-raja/README.md

 As an Information Science & Engineering graduate, I've always enjoyed building software and solving technical problems.
 I started my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise warehouse management solutions.

-Although I enjoyed the technical side of software engineering, I found myself increasingly drawn to the business decisions that shape great products.
+Although I enjoyed the technical side of software engineering, I found myself drawn to the business decisions that shape great products.
 That curiosity led me to pursue Business Analytics, where I can combine technology, business, and data to solve meaningful problems.

 ## 💡 What I'm Interested In